[ad_1]

 He was not too long ago interviewed by the wonderful Democracy Now! in regards to the latest NSA revelations and echoed considerations raised by others; about lack of understanding and oversight by Congress and that the secrecy is uncontrolled.

 However he additionally provides that privatization of surveillance (70% % of the intelligence finances of the USA right now goes to personal contractors, Democracy Now! notes) is leading to an absence of accountability and importantly a method for governments to shirk their authorized duties; the Fourth Modification of the Structure, which protects us from unreasonable searches and seizures, solely binds the federal government, doesn’t bind companies.
-That’s a significant issue,
+That’s a significant issue, he notes.

 Extra data